mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 # Introduction

 The following tutorials target [Mimi](https://github.com/anthofflab/Mimi.jl) users of different experience levels, starting with first-time users.
-Before engaging with these tutorials, we recommend that users read the [documentation](http://anthofflab.berkeley.edu/Mimi.jl/latest/), including the [User Guide](http://anthofflab.berkeley.edu/Mimi.jl/latest/userguide.html), and refer back to those documents as needed to follow the tutorials.
+Before engaging with these tutorials, we recommend that users read the [Welcome to Mimi](@ref) documentation, including the [User Guide](@ref), and refer back to those documents as needed to follow the tutorials.
 It will also be helpful to be comfortable with the basics of the [Julia](https://julialang.org/) language, though expertise is not required.

 If you find a bug in these tutorials, or have a clarifying question or suggestion, please reach out via Github Issues or our [Mimi.jl/dev](https://gitter.im/anthofflab/Mimi.jl/dev) gitter chat room.
 We welcome your feedback.